Alaina1111/Alaina1111/README.md

 - 👋 Hi, I’m @Alaina1111
 - 👀 I’m interested in ...
+Dirt roads and mudd
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ....
-Ask
+Email

 <!---
 Alaina1111/Alaina1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.